whyscience/yesense_ros_driver/Readme.md

 ## Introduction

-This is a ros driver for yesense imu sensor for ROS2
+This is a ros driver for yesense imu sensor on ROS2

 ## Install Dependence